HebaMak/phone-market/README.md

 You may also see any lint errors in the console.
 Launches the te watch mode
-nning tests](https://facebook.github.io/create-react-app/docs/running-tests) for more informatio It correctly bundleode and optimizes the build
+nning tests](https://facebook.github.io/create-react-app/docs/running-tests) for more informatio It correctly bundleode and optimizes the bui

 See the st [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.